-Chinese-language online disability magazine with a focus on accessible travel.
-Using Google translate, the 'wiki living repository' tab is particularly useful for reviews of accessible venues under Accessible Taiwan: http://www.sunable.net/node/1034.
+Chinese-language online disability magazine with a focus on accessible travel - the 'official' website of Taiwan Access for All Association.
+Using Google translate, the 'Wiki Shenghuoziliao library' tab is particularly useful for reviews of accessible venues under Accessible Taiwan.
+See also entry under tour operators.

-Taiwan Access4all Association
+Taiwan Access for All Association

 A cross-disability, grassroots organisation governed and staffed mainly by PwDs that advocates for inclusion, empowerment and independence for people with disabilities.
 They also promote accessible tourism and international exchanges, among other things, and forge partnerships with like-minded organisations from other countries.
-Although they are not a travel agency, they can help to organise and book tours and accommodation in Taiwan for overseas PwDs.
-You can find an online Taiwan accessible map and accessible tourism guides to the country on their site.
+You can post travel enquiries, equipment rental and transport requests.
+Their commercial arm is Sunable.